winzadesigner/FlashVSR/README.md

 | <video src="https://github.com/user-attachments/assets/ea12a191-48d5-47c0-a8e5-e19ad13581a9" controls width="260"></video> | <video src="https://github.com/user-attachments/assets/c8e53bd5-7eca-420d-9cc6-2b9c06831047" controls width="260"></video> | <video src="https://github.com/user-attachments/assets/376057d6-d0f9-4252-bb55-1e52d6da3d21" controls width="260"></video> |

 ✅ The **official FlashVSR pipeline (this repository)**:
 - **Better preserves fine structures and details**
 - **Effectively avoids texture aliasing and visual artifacts**

 We are also working on a **version that does not rely on the Block-Sparse Attention library** while keeping **the same output quality**; this alternative may run slower than the optimized original implementation.

-Thanks to the community for testing and helping improve FlashVSR together! 🚀
+Thanks again to the community for actively testing and helping improve FlashVSR together! 🚀

 ---